-Beginning and ending within miles of downtown Gatlinburg, the Roaring Fork Motor Nature Trail is a one-way drive that takes visitors along a 5.5 mile experience through the National Park.
+Beginning and ending within miles of downtown Gatlinburg, the Roaring Fork Motor Nature Trail in the Great Smoky Mountains is a one-way drive that takes visitors along a 5.5-mile experience through the National Park.
 To access Roaring Fork Motor Nature Trail, follow these directions: turn off the main parkway in Gatlinburg, TN at traffic light #8 and follow Historic Nature Trail Road to the Cherokee Orchard entrance to the national park.
-Just beyond the Rainbow Falls trailhead you have the option of taking the one-way Roaring Fork Motor Nature Trail (closed in winter).
+Just beyond the Rainbow Falls trailhead, you have the option of taking the one-way Roaring Fork Motor Nature Trail (closed in winter).

 With all there is to see on the Roaring Fork Motor Nature Trail, it is suggested that you take your time and enjoy the majestic beauty before you.
 You can get more information on Roaring Fork from the Sugarlands Visitors Center.
 Be careful and enjoy your trip through time.